 On my second trip to Copenhagen, I decided to check out the coastal town of Aarhus!
 I enjoyed my visit so much I know I had to write about everything there is to do there!

-Aarhus is an idyllic small Danish city sitting seaside on the country’s northeast coast.
 This is the kind of destination you only need a few days to visit.
 It’s compact, quaint, safe, and stylish!
 The type of place that is ideal for a weekend trip.

 The perfect itinerary is all about planning.
 Allowing yourself time to get to your destination and not be too rushed is key.
-Why bother going if it is going to be stressful and annoying?
-So before we get to the itinerary in Aarhus, first, we must plan how you get to Aarhus!

-The journey time via train from Copenhagen is around 3 hours and 20 minutes.
 I would recommend traveling by train rather than a flight from Copenhagen.
 The high-speed train is more enjoyable than the hassle of flying.

-It would be best to plan your logistics for a genuinely perfect Copenhagen to Aarhus itinerary.
-This means getting your train tickets ahead of time.
-The main train companies in Denmark are all associated with DSB.
 The train departs from Copenhagen several times a day.
 I would recommend you start your train journey around 8 am.

-Departing from Copenhagen at 8 am will get you to Aarhus by train before lunchtime.
 Plan to take 30 minutes to get yourself checked into your hotel, then into the city center of Aarhus.

-Copenhagen to Aarhus by Ferry
+Copenhagen to Aarhus Ferry

-You could also travel from Copenhagen to Aarhus by ferry!
-The fastest way will be with your own car, and it will take in total about 3 hours to reach Aarhus.
 The cost ranges from 199 DKK – 599.
 The ferry has a nice cafeteria where you can buy food and drinks while enjoying the sea views.

 Without a car, you will need to take a bus (Kombardo Expressen) provided by Molslinjen, the Ferry Operator.
-The bus tickets range between 49 DKK to 180 DKK depending on how far in advance you book.

-*The site to book the bus didn’t appear to have English translation, so add a Google Translate feature to your web browser.
+*The site to book the bus didn’t appear to have an English translation, so add a Google Translate feature to your web browser.

 Book Ferry Tickets with Molslinjen

-Map of Aarhus
+📲 Downloadable Map of Aarhus

 Day 1 Aarhus Itinerary